.

 One of the four, at the rear of the group, spoke.

-"Who are you?
-Speak up or we'll set loose the hound on you!"
 The middle-aged woman was dressed in a black hooded robe embroidered with silver filigree work that smartly contrasted with her curly golden hair and peach-like complexion.
-But her eyes of blue burned with a fire of anger.
+But her blue eyes burned with a fire of anger.

 "I'm sorry," Doremi exclaimed, near frozen with terror as she fixed her eyes on the snarling dog.
 "I was just having a look around.
 I work for Raven."